jasalt/wp-http-eval/README.md

   - Secure token-based authentication
   - Automatic HTTPS enforcement for non-local domains

+The tool uses traditional stateless PHP backend facilities running each request in separate process and state between evaluations is not managed which differentiates this from REPL.
+Each evaluation request runs independently of others starting from empty environment so e.g. `require`'s and `def`s need to be re-run every time.

 ## Security notes

 Remote execution of arbitrary code **should only be allowed used in development environments or by trusted administrators in production**.
 Always use strong, unique tokens and HTTPS in production.